 Now that you have sold Lonely Planet, how are you keeping yourself busy?

 Traveling!
 I’m working on a new travel book, and Lonely Planet keeps asking me to do some things.

 So you are still involved with LP?
 Is that as an advisory role, or do you have a special title?

-If you have any one advice for travelers, what would it be?
+If you have one piece of advice for travelers, what would it be?